prabakd/Database-Caching-using-AWS/README.md

 Simple Flask app to check the performance of an SQL DB using cache
 ----------------------------------------------------------------------
 The application will upload the csv contents into a table name md, but the table needs to be created first manually.
 The python script will call the load.sh script to load the contents into DB.
-The load.sh script needs to be placed in the script path.It hashes the querry to set a memcache name and the result to memcache.
+The load.sh script needs to be placed in the script path.
+The load.sh script takes two parameters first parameter is the filename and second parameter is table name.It hashes the querry to set a memcache name and the result to memcache.